 History of Opiates and Opioids

 Opiate is a term used to designate drugs naturally derived from the narcotic makeup of the opium poppy plant.
-Opium was discovered as far back as 3400 B.C., when the Sumerians first discovered the pain relieving effects of the poppy.
+Opium was discovered as far back as 3400 B.C., when the Sumerians first discovered the pain-relieving effects of the poppy.
 As medicine advanced through the years, doctors discovered morphine (in 1806), heroin (in 1853) and oxycodone (in 1916).
-Heroin was declared illegal in 1924, however, medications containing morphine, codeine, and oxycodone are still prescribed legally, though heavily regulated.
+Heroin was declared illegal in 1924, however, medications containing morphine, codeine and oxycodone are still prescribed legally with heavy regulation.
 Opioid is the term used today to describe both the natural and synthetic versions of opiates.

 Prescription Opioid Addiction